-Working with TPAS (Tenants Participation Advisory Service), the council has set up a new Housing Assurance Board (HAB).
-We have recruited 13 representative tenant and leaseholder members to serve on the HAB.
-An independent advisor designed the recruitment process for board members to ensure they are representative of the communities they serve and are independently recruited.
-The HAB will become active in Autumn 2024, providing scrutiny and assurance for strategy and policy development, customer satisfaction, service improvement and outcomes and ensuring tenant influence in our decision making at the highest level of the organisation.
+Working with TPAS (Tenants Participation Advisory Service) the council is setting up a Housing Assurance Board (HAB).
+Recruitment is currently underway to recruit 12 representative members to serve on the HAB.
+Ten of the Board will be tenants, and the remaining two will be leaseholders.
+An independent advisor has been used to recruit the board members to ensure they are representative of the communities they serve and are independently recruited.
+They will become active in Autumn 2024, monitoring service outcomes and providing critical feedback about the services we offer.